 3 years full-time

-Combining English and Philosophy offers you one of the most wide-ranging and stimulating degree courses.
+Combining English and Philosophy offers you one of the most wide-ranging and stimulating degrees.
 Encompassing almost every aspect of human thought and culture, this course will expose you to an array of ideas and ways of thinking about the world.
+Staff in both departments at York are world-renowned for their research, which covers every period, every major literary and philosophical genre, and all areas of the world.

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.